Signs of life is an upcoming literary anthology themed around first- and second-hand experiences of illness and care-giving.

 We are looking for diverse stories that reflect the world we live in and encourage emerging writers and writers from underrepresented groups to submit.
 We anticipate the final anthology will comprise of selected works and commissioned pieces.

-We are currently open to submissions of fiction and creative non-fiction/auto-fiction pieces.
-Submissions close 31st of December 2019.
+We are currently closed to submissions of fiction and creative non-fiction/auto-fiction pieces.
+Submissions closed 31st of December 2019.
 Authors of selected works will be notified by February 2020 and paid $AUD100 per accepted piece.

 For more details head to our Submissions page.